fauzank339/spidermon/README.rst

 Overview
 ========

 Spidermon is an extension for Scrapy spiders.
-The package provides useful tools for data validation, stats monitoring, and notification messages.
+The package provides useful tools for data validation, stats monitoring and notification messages.
 This way you leave the monitoring task to Spidermon and just check the reports/notifications.

 Requirements
 ============